ncolesummers/microservices-calculator/README.md

 # microservices-calculator
 A microservices example using Dapr

 This project uses Dapr to create a distributed calculator.
-The services are written multiple languages including Go, Python, Rust, TS, and C#
+The services are written in multiple programming languages including Go, Python, JS/TS, and C#.
+The frontend is a react application.